Skip to content

 MLA style: William A. Fowler – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/1983/fowler/lecture/

-In 1974: to Sir Martin Ryle and Antony Hewish "for their pioneering research in radio astrophysics: Ryle for his observations and inventions, in particular of the aperture synthesis technique, and Hewish for his decisive role in the discovery of pulsars".
+1974: to Sir Martin Ryle and Antony Hewish "for their pioneering research in radio astrophysics: Ryle for his observations and inventions, in particular of the aperture synthesis technique, and Hewish for his decisive role in the discovery of pulsars".

-1974 Physics Nobel Prize awarded to Ryle.
+Description of the 1974 Physics Nobel Prize awarded to Ryle and Hewish.

-WORK: “Stars and other astronomical objects emit not only visible light, but also radio waves.
+WORK (Ryle): “Stars and other astronomical objects emit not only visible light, but also radio waves.
 In the 1940s Martin Ryle developed a telescope designed to capture radio waves and methods for reading and processing the data received.
 By connecting a number of telescopes several kilometers from one another, he created the equivalent of a telescope as large as the entire surface between the individual telescopes.
 This paved the way for a precise mapping of stars and galaxies and a clearer picture of the universe’s evolution.”

 MLA style: Martin Ryle – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/1974/ryle/facts/